david-cattermole/mayaMatchMoveSolver/docs/source/tools_generaltools.rst

 Smooth Keyframes
 ----------------

-Smooth the selected keyframes in the Graph Editor.
-This tool also has a UI to change the affect of the Smoothing function.
+Smooth the selected keyframes in the Graph Editor, along with a UI to change the affect of the Smoothing function.
+The UI values are saved into the home directory and will be re-used when a new Maya session is opened.

+The Smooth Keyframes tool allows smoothing of only specific keyframes, even if the curve is not baked per-frame.
+The tool will also attempt to control the smoothed values as they blend into unsmoothed values.
+This allows smoothing a specific area of an animation curve, while preserving other parts and avoiding bumps at the boundry.

 Usage:

+1) Use the menu ``mmSolver > General Tools > Smooth Keyframes UI``.

+2) Edit the options in the UI.

+   - *Function* controls the type of smoothing that is calculated.

+   - *Smooth Width* controls how much the smoothing function will be applied.
+The width is number of frames to be used for smoothing, for example a value of 1 means "no smoothing", a value of 2 means "use previous and next frame", and 5 means "use previous 4 and next 4 frames".

+   - *Blend Width* controls the blend, in frames, between the smoothed values and the surrounding values.

-1) Select keyframes in Graph Editor.
+3) Select keyframes in Graph Editor.

-2) Run 'Smooth Selected Keyframes' tool.
+4) Run 'Smooth Selected Keyframes' tool.

-3) Keyframe values will be smoothed.
+5) Keyframe values will be smoothed.

+6) Repeat steps 3 to 5 as required.

+You can use the below Python code on a hotkey of your choosing.
 To run the tool, use this Python command:

 .. code:: python